xx

 Court-involved parents refer themselves to

-education, orientation, and resources benefit their children.
+programs because education, orientation, and resources

 go to